Frequently Asked Questions

 What types of buildings does this work in?

-- The best fit buildings are multi-tenant commercial office and outpatient medical facilities, sized 30,000 - 150,000 square feet.
+- The best fit buildings are multi-tenant commercial office and outpatient medical facilities, between 30,000 - 150,000 square feet.
 The average return on cost to landlords for these assets has been 62% over the past 15 years.

 - Any commercial building >20,000 square feet is a potential fit, and we have successfully worked in buildings as small as 10,000 square feet, though landlord returns tend to be lower.